Zero-Tang/NoirVisor/README.md

 Note that you should execute the `build_prep.bat` to make directories for first-time compilation.

 ## Windows Driver
-To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 10 (version 2004) ISO file to B disk.
+To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 10 (version 2004) ISO file to T disk.
+I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are not using Windows 10. <br>
 Then run the provided batch file to build it.
 You might have to mount the ISO file manually everytime on your machine startup in that I failed to find a script that mount an ISO to a specific drive letter. <br>
-You may download the EWDK10 from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019 <br>
+You may download the EWDK10-2004 from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019 <br>
-Make sure you download the correct version. <br>
+Make sure you have downloaded the correct version.
+NoirVisor would continue updating.
+If not using correct version, you might fail to compile the latest version of NoirVisor. <br>
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 ## EFI Application and Runtime Driver